⇒ How do I apply for a place at OBHS for my child?

 Click here to view our OBHS Complaints Policy…

 ⇒ Who do I contact regarding school transport?

 Norfolk County Council organises the buses and bus passes for the school, however, if you would like information about the Thetford or Great Hockham bus please contact our reception.

 ⇒ How does the school communicate with parents?

 We recognise that good communication is of the utmost importance.
 Depending on the nature of the correspondence we will either send letters home with students, post letters home, email letters, send text alerts, and/or telephone parents/carers.
 Please ensure you keep us updated with your current home address and email address, and home, work and mobile telephone numbers.

 ⇒ How do I find out what extra-curricular clubs/activities are taking place?

 We usually update our activities timetable every term.
-The most up to date timetable is printed on our termly newsletter (click on News & Events).
-We also give details of fixtures and extra events/activities on our weekly bulletin (accessed from the home page).
+The most up to date timetable is printed on our weekly bulletin (click on the link from the Home Page).
+The bulletin also gives details of fixtures and extra events and activities.

 ⇒ When do parents evenings take place?

-Parents evenings take place once a year.
+Parents evenings take place once a year for each year group.
 Please see the calendar for the dates for the current year.

 ⇒ When will I receive information about my child’s academic progress in school?